Want to read this article later?

 “It was not entirely accidental that I ended up in planning law or that I did my pupillage at Frances Taylor Building (FTB),” recalls Alexander.
 “During my law conversion course, I decided I wanted to go into public law and looked at various different areas.
 It was then I developed an interest in village green law – a slightly esoteric discipline related to planning law.
 It was while researching it further that I came across FTB, as they’ve done quite a lot of work in the area.”

-He obtained pupillage at FTB and, due to the fact that few planning law modules are taught, found that the work he was doing was unlike anything he had experienced during his postgraduate legal education.
-While he points out that no prior knowledge of the subject is expected of young barristers, the learning curve during his first few months of pupillage was pretty steep, as he had to get to grips with much of the law from scratch.
+He obtained pupillage at FTB and, found that the work he was doing was unlike anything he had experienced during his postgraduate legal education.
+While he points out that no prior knowledge of the subject is expected of young barristers, the learning curve during his first few months of pupillage was pretty steep.

 Pupillage at FTB is split between three supervisors, with pupils spending four months with each and the level of responsibility increasing as experience is gained.
 “Certainly for the first four months I was pretty much just following my supervisor,” recalls Alexander, “accompanying them to inquiries, court, conferences or on site visits.
 I would also do written work for them in chambers, whether researching points of law or doing first drafts of opinions and skeleton arguments.
 After the first four months, you are encouraged to start doing more of that sort of work for other members of chambers, which helps broaden your experience.
-Moving into the second six, halfway through your second supervisor, you are then encouraged take on some work of your own while continuing to do work for other members of chambers.”
+In the second six, you are encouraged take on some work of your own while continuing to do work for other members of chambers.”

 While much of the work Alexander found himself doing in his own right during this time bore little resemblance to his planning caseload today, it gave him the chance to build confidence dealing with matters on his own and to familiarise himself with the workings of the court.
 He was also fortunate enough to have the opportunity to act as a junior for another member of chambers on a week-long village green inquiry.